 A high-grade cyst does not need to be removed because it is benign.
 However, this type of ovarian cysts typically requires a high-level surgical ovarian cyst treatment in Melbourne.
 Some ovarian cysts that do not require surgery can be treated with an ultrasound, drug treatment or a combination of these treatments.

 The safest ovarian cysts treatment is to treat them at home with an ultrasound.
 Ovarian cancer symptoms include severe pain and bleeding, especially during intercourse.
 Most doctors will perform an ultrasound scan to determine if there is a tumor present.
-If there is a tumor, surgery is most likely not necessary.
+If there is a tumor, surgery by a gynaecologist in Melbourne is most likely not necessary.
 If a woman has a mild ovarian cysts only pain and irregular bleeding may occur and the treatment will include drug therapy.

 For more serious cases of ovarian cysts, including those that are potentially cancerous, surgery may be indicated.
 In order to make sure that surgery is indicated, a physician can conduct a blood test that will determine if hormone levels are in accordance with what would be considered a normal menstrual cycle.
 If there is an abnormal reading, it may indicate that a malignant cyst is present.